-Tasting Notes & Food Pairings: By nose: Deep cherries, ripe plums clove and 'earthiness'.
-By mouth: Ripe plum, cassis with an excellent mouthfeel and a persistent finish.
-Like past Thomas Road Pinot Noirs best, with classic French rustic cuisine such as beouf bourguignon, coq au vin, soft ripe cheeses (brie or camembert) and anything with mush-rooms.
+Tasting Notes & Food Pairings: By nose: Intense; plum jam, pretty oak, cassis and 'earthiness'.
+By mouth: Savory, dark cherry, cassis, with an excellent mouthfeel and a persistent finish.
+Like past Thomas Road Pinot Noirs best, with classic French rustic cuisine such as beouf bourguignon, coq au vin and even American Classics such as Pot Roast.
+Also pairs well with soft ripe cheeses (brie or camembert) and anything with mushrooms.